HOA Governing Documents Hierarchy: Which One Wins?

 Bylaws vs. CC&Rs on Board Authority

-Sometimes the bylaws grant the board authority to do something that the CC&Rs don't contemplate — or expressly limit.
-For example, the bylaws might allow the board to borrow money without member approval, while the CC&Rs require a membership vote for debts above a certain amount.
+Sometimes the bylaws give the board authority to do something the CC&Rs don't contemplate, or expressly limit.
+The bylaws might say the board can borrow money without member approval.
+The CC&Rs might require a membership vote for debts above a certain dollar amount.

-In these cases, the CC&Rs control.
-The bylaws can't expand the board's authority beyond what the CC&Rs allow.
+CC&Rs control.
+The bylaws can't expand the board's power beyond what the CC&Rs allow.
+I've seen boards get burned by this one more than once.

 Why This Matters for Buyers

-When you're reviewing HOA documents before closing, understanding the hierarchy helps you:
+When you're reviewing HOA documents before closing, understanding the hierarchy helps you spot problems before they're your problems.

-- 1.Identify enforceable vs. unenforceable restrictions.
+- 1.You can identify which restrictions are actually enforceable.
 That "no satellite dish" provision in the 1990s CC&Rs?
-Unenforceable — federal law (the Telecommunications Act) overrides it.
+Unenforceable.
+Federal law (the Telecommunications Act) overrides it.

-- 2.Evaluate board-adopted rules.
-If the board has adopted rules that go beyond what the CC&Rs allow, those rules may be challengeable.
+- 2.You can evaluate board-adopted rules with a critical eye.
+If the board has passed rules that go beyond what the CC&Rs allow, those rules may be challengeable.

-- 3.Understand amendment difficulty.
+- 3.You'll understand how hard a restriction is to change.
 CC&Rs typically require a supermajority vote (67% or 75%) to amend.
 Rules can be changed by a simple board vote.
-Knowing which document contains a restriction tells you how hard it would be to change.
+Knowing which document contains a restriction tells you everything about how permanent it is.

-- 4.Assess legal risk.
-A community where the governing documents are internally consistent is generally better-managed than one with conflicts between documents.
-Conflicts suggest either poor legal counsel or a board that's overstepping its authority.
+- 4.You can assess how well the community is managed.
+A community where the governing documents are internally consistent is usually in better shape than one riddled with conflicts.
+Conflicts mean either bad legal counsel or a board that's overstepping.

 When to Get Legal Help

-Most governing document reviews don't require an attorney.
-But if you spot a conflict between documents — especially one that affects your ability to use the property as intended — it's worth getting a legal opinion.
+Most governing document reviews don't need an attorney.
+But if you spot a conflict between documents, especially one that affects how you plan to use the property, get a legal opinion.

 - •CC&Rs appear to prohibit your intended use (rental, home business, specific modifications)